Scalding and burning

 Those who are vulnerable to the risk may be in hospitals and other care settings, care homes, social services premises and special schools.
 The risk of scalding/burning should also be assessed in community facilities such as hostels, or staffed and sheltered housing, where vulnerable people may be at risk.

 Many accidents involving scalding have been fatal and have mainly occurred during bathing or showering.
 Where vulnerable people are at risk from scalding during whole body immersion, water temperatures must not exceed 44°C. Any precautions taken should not introduce other risks, eg from Legionella bacteria.
+(See: What is What is Legionnaires' disease?)

 Serious injuries and fatalities have also been caused by contact with hot pipes or radiators.
 Where there is a risk of a vulnerable person sustaining a burn from a hot surface, then the surface should not exceed 43°C when the system is running at the maximum design output.
 Precautions may include insulation or providing suitable covers.